mrzjy/seq2seq/README.md

 - **What data format?**

-By default, all input data is considered present in one data_dir, as follows:
+By default, all input data is in raw string format, and is considered present in one data_dir, as follows:

 my_data_dir